-Making a Time Machine backup to a Synology NAS is very convenient and easy to setup.
-There are a few tricks to make it a smooth and reliable experience.
-Both background and a step-by-step guide are included in this post.
+Making a Time Machine backup from your Mac to a Synology NAS is very convenient and easy to setup.
+With are a few tricks like quotas and backing up multiple Macs you create a smooth and reliable experience.
+Both background and a step-by-step guidance are included in this post.

 Time Machine backup to Synology NAS